inframarauder/inframarauder/README.md

 ### Hey there 🙋‍♂️ I'm Subhasis

-- 💼  I'm currently an SDE Intern at The Close Company (https://closecheckout.com/).
+- 💼  I'm currently restructuring and making improvements on the code bases of a few old projects.
 - 🔭  I’m currently working on a project (MERN Stack)
 - 🌱  I’m currently learning Python🐍.
 - 👯  I’m looking to collaborate on projects made with JS & Python 🐍.